GeddawyOmar/jenkinsRepo/README.md

-I am the readme file
+- Central: I am the readme file
+- Local: will not read you!